Geneva hit by Merck Serono job cuts

 German drug and chemical maker Merck says it plans to shut the Swiss headquarters of its Merck Serono pharmaceutical division, cutting more than 500 jobs.

-Merck said on Tuesday in a statement that it plans to transfer more than 750 of the 1,250 positions at Serono's Geneva headquarters to other Merck sites.
-It said it expects to cut the other 500 jobs in Geneva and another 80 at Swiss manufacturing sites "to create a leaner, more agile organization."
+Merck said in a statement on Tuesday that it plans to transfer more than 750 of the 1,250 positions at Serono's Geneva headquarters to other company sites.

-The move is part of a wider efficiency program that Merck, based in Darmstadt, Germany, launched in February.
+The move is part of a wider efficiency programme that Merck, based in Darmstadt, Germany, launched in February.

 The company said that, after consulting with employees, it aims to start implementing the relocations and job cuts in Switzerland in the second half of this year.
 Research and development positions will be moved to Germany, Boston and Beijing.

 Merck Serono chairman François Naef told the Swiss News Agency that it was not possible in the current economic climate to maintain headquarters on two different sites.

 The Geneva authorities were told of Merck's plans on Monday and the employees were informed on Tuesday morning.

 The cantonal government is not planning to offer tax breaks to encourage Merck to reverse its decision, however it has asked to meet the company’s top brass, economics minister Pierre-François Unger told the Tribune de Genève newspaper.